Hill Annex State Park

 Pit Mine Lake

-When the mining operations stopped, the lake was reclaimed by the land.
-Before the miners were using pumps to keep the water from accumulating.
+When the mining operations stopped, the pit filled with water, creating the lake that was reclaimed by the land.
+Before mining operations ceased, workers used pumps to keep water from accumulating in the pit.

 The lake is frequented by osprey, gulls, and loons.
 There is a viewing platform for visitors.